 Preparing Students for College and Career

 For most students in Miami-Dade County Public Schools, one of the largest and poorest districts in the U.S., attending college remains a dream.
-The Education Fund’s SmartPath to College Program (formerly Citi Postsecondary Success Program, CPSP) is an initiative that aims to embed a college going culture in high schools, empowering low-income and first generation students to successfully prepare for college and careers.
+Begun in 2008, The Education Fund’s SmartPath is an initiative that aims to embed a college-going culture in high schools, empowering low-income and first-generation students to graduate and successfully prepare for college and careers.
 SmartPath is changing the lives of students in five public senior high schools in Miami-Dade.
 Our pilot schools achieved a 34% increase in college enrollment, and since our expansion in 2013, there has been a continued 21% increase in college enrollment rates across all SmartPath schools.

 Signature SmartPath Activities Include:

 - College Clubs & Classroom Lessons